vikchupak/Jenkins/jobs.md

       - **declarative** (introduced to simplify pipeline creation, easy to start, has pre-defined structure, uses Groovy syntax)
         - *In declarative pipeline, you must specify an agent(it's mandatory).
 We can set `agent any` when not really using agents.*
         ```groovy
-        pipeline { // must be top-level
+        pipeline { // attribute must be top-level
-            agent any // always must be set
+            agent any // attribute always must be set
-            stages { // required
+            stages { // attribute required
                 stage('Build') {
                     steps {
                         echo 'Building application...' // step 1